-AOA president stands up for ODs and patients at Senate hearing
+AOA president stands up for doctors of optometry and patients at Senate hearing

 "As optometrists, our goal is to find the best product to maintain a patient's eye health."

-AOA President David A. Cockrell, O.D., voiced the concerns of optometrists and their patients at a contentious July 30 U.S. Senate hearing on Capitol Hill.
+AOA President David A. Cockrell, O.D., voiced the concerns of doctors of optometry and their patients at a contentious July 30 U.S. Senate hearing on Capitol Hill.

 The AOA learned days ago that the U.S. Senate Judiciary Committee's Antitrust, Competition Policy and Consumer Rights subcommittee was planning a hearing on complaints by an online contact lens seller about competition and pricing policies of manufacturers.
 In response, the AOA secured a coveted slot to provide expert medical and patient care testimony.